Conjoined Twin Baby Girls Separated After Six-Hour Surgery

 — Australian Story (@AustralianStory) November 9, 2018

-Expenses for the girls’ procedure and recovery were reported by The Australian to total at least $350,000–a fee that the state government has offered to pay.
-Donations have also been given by many generous Australians, which will be put towards the twins’ rehabilitation and return home.
+Expenses for the girls’ procedure and recovery were reported by The Australian to total at least $350,000 — a fee that the state government has offered to pay.
+Donations have also been given by many generous Australians, which will be put toward the twins’ rehabilitation and return home.